RomainM27/RomainM27/README.md

 <h1 align="center">  Hi there 👋</h1>

-Passionate about new technologies and web development especially in Laravel and Vue.

-I'm a Web Developer at Vertuoza
+Passionate about new technologies and web development I'm a Web Developer at Vertuoza

 ---